lowRISC/opentitan/doc/contributing/hw/methodology.md

 Note that this formatter is still under development and not entirely production ready yet due to some remaining formatting bugs and discrepancies - hence automatic code formatting is not enforced in CI at this point.
 However, the tool is mature enough for manual use on individual files (i.e., certain edits may have to be manually amended after using it).

-The tool is open source and freely available on the [Verible GitHub page](https://github.com/google/verible/).
+The tool is open source and freely available on the [Verible GitHub page](https://github.com/chipsalliance/verible).
-Hence, we encourage IP designers to install the tool as described [here](../../getting_started/README.md#step-6a-install-verible-optional), and run their code through the formatter tool before creating a design pull request.
+Hence, we encourage IP designers to run their code through the formatter tool before creating a design pull request.

 The tool can be invoked on specific SystemVerilog files with the following command:
 ```shell